 Representatives are expected to conduct themselves at all times in a manner befitting international diplomats.
 This means that every courtesy, both in speech and behavior, should be extended to all Representatives, faculty members, guests and AMUN Secretariat members at the Conference.
+AMUN expects the same level of diplomatic courtesy in written communications, including notes passed during formal session and posts to social media sites.
 AMUN reserves the right to expel any Representative not acting in a courteous and professional fashion.
 Please refer to Rule 2.2, Diplomatic Courtesy, for more information.